-Once the County and municipalities refined the asset categories from baseline to critical, they then categorized the critical assets into three different categories:
+Once the County and municipalities refined the asset categories from baseline to critical, they then categorized the critical assets into four different categories:

 - 1. Primary: Vital assets to remain operational during crisis events - 2.
 Secondary: Vital assets that are critical to immediate post-disaster recovery - 3.
-Tertiary: Critical to short- and long-term recovery efforts
+Tertiary: Critical to short- and long-term recovery efforts - 4.
+Quaternary: Special consideration-public/private assets of special consideration during short- and long-term recovery

-Table 4-1 outlines the three tiered asset categories within each of the four asset classes that the County and municipalities have deemed to be "critical".
+Table 4-1 outlines the tiered asset categories within each of the four asset classes that the County and municipalities have deemed to be "critical".